Contact Us for a Free Consultation 818-394-7835

 Falling Merchandise Injuries

-Were you injured by falling merchandise in a California retail store?
-Are you having difficulty with the pain and expensive medical bills?
-Were you forced to take off time from work due to the injuries?
+Have you suffered a serious injury due to falling merchandise in a California retail store?
+Are you struggling with the pain and the financial burden of medical bills?
+Has the injury forced you to take time off work?

 Falling Merchandise Injuries Attorney in California